timescale/pgai/docs/adding-embedding-integration.md

 ## Documentation

-Ensure that the new integration is documented.
-Document the new database function in [vectorizer-api-reference.md], and changes to the vectorizer worker in [vectorizer-worker.md].
+Ensure that the new integration is documented:
+- Document the new database function in [vectorizer-api-reference.md].
+- Document any changes to the vectorizer worker in [vectorizer-worker.md].
+- Add a new row in [Supported features in each model](/README.md#supported-features-in-each-model) for your worker.